Essential info if you’re thinking of visiting Japan - check out these insider tips

 You will probably visit Usuki to see the wonderful Usuki Stone Buddhas.
 They are believed to have been carved in the 12th century.
 Who carved them and why is lost in time.
 There are 59 statues set in a peaceful park.
 The Usuki Stone Buddhas are officially designated as a ‘National Treasure of Japan’.

 For lovers of fresh seafood there is no better place than Saiki.
 Saiki fishing port lands a wider variety of fish (350+ kinds) than anywhere else in Japan.
-The morning fish auction at Saiki harbour is a fascinating glimpse into the fishermans’ world (although it isn’t officially open to the public).
-Whenever we visit Saiki we eat a shocking amount of fish and other seafood (and take a carful home fresh, frozen and dried).
+The morning fish auction at Saiki harbour offers a fascinating glimpse into the fishermans’ world (although it isn’t officially open to the public).
+Whenever we visit Saiki we eat an enormous amount of fish and other seafood (and take lots home fresh, frozen and dried).
 The sushi is exceptional.
 Between meals you can visit the easternmost point in Kyushu (Tsurumisaki lighthouse) and gaze across to Shikoku island.

 Aso-Kuju National Park

 Aso-Kuju National Park is the scenic heartland of Kyushu.
 The east part of Aso-Kuju National Park is in Oita Prefecture and the west part is in Kumamoto Prefecture.
+As you drive around you’ll almost certainly see a plume of smoke drifting up from Aso volcano (see Kumamoto section below).
 Enjoy driving through picturesque rolling hills and vast grasslands.
 The cows here roam free and the area is famous for its beef and ice cream.
-As you drive around you’ll almost certainly see a plume of smoke drifting up from Aso volcano.
 There are some wonderful rural onsen in this area and we seldom visit without taking a bath.
 I think it’s our favourite part of Kyushu.

 Kitsuki is a small town with a historic feel and a tiny little castle.
 It has some very well-preserved streets so you can tread where fearsome samurai feet once trod.
 The most popular activity in Kitsuki is renting a kimono and strolling around Instagraming.
 If you have kids you can keep them quiet for an afternoon with a visit to Harmony Land Theme Park.
 I’ve never been and definitely will never go but apparently it’s home to Hello Kitty, Cinnamon and My Melody.